Borovaneca/CarWash/README.md

 ## Getting Started

-Please make sure you follow the steps, steo by step!
+Please make sure you follow the steps, step by step!

 ### Prerequisites